 The Truvia tamed the bittersweet chocolate enough that the bitterness was almost gone and the spices really shined.

-**Tip: I added a little more vanilla to the whipped cream topping, but you could add almond, cinnamon or more chile spice if you wanted to increase a particular Mexican flavor.
+**Tip: I added a little more Mexican vanilla to the whipped cream topping, but you could add almond, cinnamon or more chile spice if you wanted to increase a particular Mexican flavor.

 They are definitely not low calorie, but they are very low in carbs, and they are a treat for the table that all would enjoy.